-Faced with precarious working conditions, opaque governance systems, the stigmatisations of creator labour focusing on bodies, nudity, sexuality and sex work, social media creators have been found to experience a set of negative offline consequences, such as stress and burnout (Cotter, 2021; Glatt, 2022).
+Faced with precarious working conditions, opaque governance systems, the stigmatizations of creator labor focusing on bodies, nudity, sexuality, and sex work, social media creators have been found to experience a set of negative offline consequences, such as stress and burnout (Cotter, 2021; Glatt, 2022).

-Precarious employment is known to be a significant social determinant of health and wellbeing in both traditional and gig economies, with three forms of precarity tied to adverse psychological consequences (Allen et al, 2021): precarity of work (uncertainty related to work continuity), precarity at work (i.e., work unpredictability due to discrimination, harassment, and unsafe working conditions), and precarity from work (i.e., uncertainty from holding a job that does not meet one's basic needs).
-For those digital content creators whose work relies on their own body, all three forms of precarity come into play, although this paper predominantly focused on the uncertainties related to continuity of work, with associated vulnerabilities around financial stability, powerlessness, poor job control and a loss of identity.
+Precarious employment is known to be a significant social determinant of health and well-being in both traditional and gig economies, with three forms of precarity tied to adverse psychological consequences (Allan et al., 2021): precarity of work (uncertainty related to work continuity), precarity at work (i.e., work unpredictability due to discrimination, harassment, and unsafe working conditions), and precarity from work (i.e., uncertainty from holding a job that does not meet one's basic needs).
+For those digital content creators whose work relies on their own body, all three forms of precarity come into play, although this article predominantly focused on the uncertainties related to continuity of work, with associated vulnerabilities around financial stability, powerlessness, poor job control, and a loss of identity.

-Job insecurity and financial anxiety go hand in hand, and both negatively impact psychological wellbeing (Dijkstra-Kersten et al., 2015; Fiskenbaum et al., 2017).
-While previous research has focused on employment precarity in the gig economy and its connected financial stress, inadequate healthcare and absence of other forms of organisational support (e.g., Wood et al., 2019), workers within this system face highly diverse financial threats.
-For example, the Covid-19 pandemic led to a huge loss of income for drivers, but relatively good income for food delivery workers (Apouey et al., 2020).
-Content creators depend upon precarious forms of patronage - i.e. following and views - instead, and also on exchanging key information around governance, policies and payment systems that can discriminate against users like sex workers.
-As Uttarapong et al., (2022) note, content creation is far from 'easy money' particularly when bodies are involved, and creators must be vigilant in navigating these spaces.
+Job insecurity and financial anxiety go hand in hand, and both negatively impact psychological well-being (Dijkstra-Kersten et al., 2015; Fiksenbaum et al., 2017).
+While previous research has focused on employment precarity in the gig economy and its connected financial stress, inadequate healthcare, and absence of other forms of organizational support (e.g., Wood et al., 2019), workers within this system face highly diverse financial threats.
+For example, the Covid-19 pandemic led to a huge loss of income for drivers but relatively good income for food delivery workers (Apouey et al., 2020).
+Content creators depend upon precarious forms of patronage-that is, following and views instead and also on exchanging key information around governance, policies, and payment systems that can discriminate against users like sex workers.
+As Uttarapong et al., (2022) note, content creation is far from "easy money" particularly when bodies are involved, and creators must be vigilant in navigating these spaces.

-The power differential between employers and employees is another critical issue influencing worker wellbeing (Benarch et al., 2014).
-In the traditional workplace, this power differential exists between known individuals, but the power imbalance is extreme between digital content creators and their faceless moderators: platforms and moderators are faceless and remote, and the sanctions are drastic, since de-platforming results not only in loss of income, but also loss of existing work and contacts.
+The power differential between employers and employees is another critical issue influencing worker well-being (Benach et al., 2014).
+In the traditional workplace, this power differential exists between known individuals, but the power imbalance is extreme between digital content creators and their faceless moderators: platforms and moderators are faceless and remote, and the sanctions are drastic since deplatforming results not only in loss of income but also in loss of existing work and contacts.

-Other 'protective' factors associated with precarious work include good social support, high job control and low job strain (e.g., Madsen et al., 2017).
-Whilst we know relatively little about how these psychosocial buffers work in the creator economy, it is notable that the online social networks of content creators are also destroyed by de-platforming.
-Hill (2021), for instance, has identified the concept of 'algorithmic insecurity' as a determinant of poor psychological health.
-Although her work focusses on non-creative gig work (e.g., on Uber, Door-Dash workers etc) it is notable that psychological distress for gig workers comes largely from poor control over scheduling and working hours and a reliance on mysterious ratings that provide potential for gaining more work.
+Other "protective" factors associated with precarious work include good social support, high job control, and low job strain (e.g., Madsen et al., 2017).
+While we know relatively little about how these psychosocial buffers work in the creator economy, it is notable that the online social networks of content creators are also destroyed by de-platforming.
+Hill (2021), for instance, has identified the concept of "algorithmic insecurity" as a determinant of poor psychological health.
+Although her work focuses on non-creative gig work (e.g., on Uber, Door-Dash workers), it is notable that psychological distress for gig workers comes largely from poor control over scheduling and working hours and reliance on mysterious ratings that provide a potential for gaining more work.
 In other words, Hill found workers often suffer from impenetrable decision-making algorithms and are frustrated by the lack of transparency and control.